-More and more, artificial intelligence and other automated systems make decisions affecting our lives and economy.
-These systems are not broadly regulated in the United States-although that will change next year in several states.
+More and more, artificial intelligence (AI) and other automated systems make decisions affecting our lives and economy.
+These systems are not broadly regulated in the United States—although that will change this year in several states.

-Earlier this month, President Biden unveiled a blueprint for an "AI Bill of Rights," motivated by concerns about potential harms from automated decision-making.
-Arising from an initiative the White House Office of Science and Technology Policy (OSTP) launched last fall, the AI Bill of Rights lays out five principles to foster policies and practices-and automated systems-that protect civil rights and promote democratic values.
+President Biden recently unveiled a blueprint1 for an "AI Bill of Rights," motivated by concerns about potential harms from automated decision-making.
+Arising from an initiative the White House Office of Science and Technology Policy (OSTP) launched in 2021,2 the AI Bill of Rights lays out five principles to foster policies and practices—and automated systems—that protect civil rights and promote democratic values.

-The Administration decided to publish a nonbinding white paper, potentially recognizing the difficulty of shepherding legislation through any potential 118th Congress.
-Indeed, the document's first page proclaims that it "is non-binding and does not constitute US government policy."
-Nor does it "constitute binding guidance for the public or federal agencies and therefore does not require compliance with the principles described herein."
+The Biden administration decided to publish a nonbinding white paper, potentially recognizing the difficulty of shepherding legislation through any potential 118th Congress.
+Indeed document's first page proclaims that it "is non-binding and does not constitute U.S. government policy."5 Nor does it "constitute binding guidance for the public or federal agencies and therefore does not require compliance with the principles described herein."6

-Notwithstanding this disclaimer, the blueprint provides a clear indication of the Administration's AI regulatory policy goals.
-Executive Branch and also independent agencies are likely to follow this lead in their respective domains.
+Notwithstanding this disclaimer, the blueprint provides a clear indication of the Biden administration's AI regulatory policy goals.
+The Executive Branch and also independent agencies are likely to follow this lead in their respective domains.

 Issues of Definition

-In the debate over the EU's pending Artificial Intelligence Act, the definition of "artificial intelligence" has attracted much discussion.
-OSTP sidesteps this issue in the blueprint by addressing "automated systems," which are defined as "any system, software or process that uses computation as whole or part of a system to determine outcomes, make or aid decisions, inform policy implementation, collect data or observations, or otherwise interact with individuals and/or communities."
-OSTP adds, "Automated systems include, but are not limited to, systems derived from machine learning, statistics or other data processing or artificial intelligence techniques, and exclude passive computing infrastructure," which OSTP also defines.
+In the debate over the European Union's pending Artificial Intelligence Act, the definition of "artificial intelligence" has attracted much discussion.
+OSTP sidesteps this issue in the blueprint by addressing "automated systems," which are defined as "any system, software or process that uses computation as whole or part of a system to determine outcomes, make or aid decisions, inform policy implementation, collect data or observations, or otherwise interact with individuals and/or communities."7 OSTP adds, "Automated systems include, but are not limited to, systems derived from machine learning, statistics or other data processing or AI techniques, and exclude passive computing infrastructure,"8 which OSTP also defines.

 Much of the blueprint concerns protection of "rights, opportunities or access."
 OSTP explains this phrase as "the set of: civil rights, civil liberties and privacy, including":

-- "freedom of speech, voting, and protections from discrimination, excessive punishment, unlawful surveillance, and violations of privacy and other freedoms in both public and private sector contexts";
+- "freedom of speech, voting, and protections from discrimination, excessive punishment, unlawful surveillance, an violations of privacy and other freedoms in both public and private sector contexts";

 - "equal opportunities, including equitable access to education, housing, credit, employment, and other programs"; or